SVRTK/SVRTK/README.md

 ```

-_Notes: In order to make sure that reconstruction is fast enough - please select a sufficient number of CPUs (e.g., > 8) and amount of RAM (e.g., > 20 GB) in the Desktop Docker settings.
-You can increase RAM by using virtual RAM on Window and or swap on Ubuntu._
+_Notes: In order to make sure that reconstruction is fast enough - please select a sufficient number of CPUs (e.g., > 8) and amount of RAM (e.g., > 20 GB) in the Desktop Docker settings. _